jentery/engl425/index.md

 We are asking you to respond to *four* [prompts](#prompts) this term, and we'll invite you to revise one of those responses.
 Each response will constitute 25% of your final grade.

 There are no quizzes, exams, discussion forums, or student presentations in this course.
 There is no participation mark, either.
-Both of us will grade your responses to the prompts and return feedback via Brightspace.
-We'll also provide you with tips for responding to each prompt.
+Both of us will mark your responses to the prompts and provide feedback on your work.

 All the [prompts](#prompts) are included in this outline, and due dates are provided in the [schedule](#schedule).
 Please submit each of your responses via Brightspace.
 (See submission links in the [schedule](#schedule).)
 We cannot accept submissions by email.

-Please note that each prompt affords two ways to respond.
-You should pick *one* of the two and consider your audience (mentioned in the prompt) as you respond.
-Not all of the responses are academic essays.
+Please note that each prompt affords two ways to respond, and not all responses are academic essays.
+You should pick *one* of the two options and consider your audience as well as the aims (mentioned in the prompt) as you respond.
+We'll use the aims to mark your responses.

 # Meetings

-We will meet on **Mondays from 11:30am to 12:50pm**.
-Please check your email and/or Brightspace for the Zoom URL, which will remain the same for the entire term.
+We will meet on *Mondays from 11:30am to 12:50pm*.
+Please check your email and/or Brightspace for the Zoom URL, which will remain the same throughout the entire term.

 Meetings will combine lecture with group discussion and the occasional breakout room.
-Please come to each session prepared to discuss the assigned material.
-We will invite you to comment on the [comics](#comics) we're reading and to talk about them with other people in the class.
+They will also involve exercises (or experiments) in communicating critically *with* and *through* comics (see the [schedule](#schedule) for details).
+Please come to each session prepared to discuss the assigned material and participate in the exercises.
+We will invite you to comment on the [comics](#comics) we're reading, talk about them with other people in the class, and share what you cook up during the exercises.
 Your contributions during a given meeting may be communicated through text, audio, and/or video in Zoom.

-A video recording of each meeting will be circulated via Brightspace.
+A video recording of each meeting will be circulated, with your permission, via Brightspace.

 # Workload

-One of the most important things to know about this course is that **we'll opt for care in every instance.** If the workload becomes too much, or we're juggling more than we should, then Faith and I will cut materials, including assignments, as we go.
+One of the most important things to know about this course is that *we'll opt for care in every instance.* If the workload becomes too much, or we're juggling more than we should, then we'll cut materials, including assignments, as we go.
 We've planned for the maximum in advance, under the assumption that we won't get to everything.
 And that's totally fine.

-We suggest dedicating 3 to 5 hours of study each week to this course, plus 1.5 hours for the weekly [meetings](#meetings).
-To frame expectations and decrease overwork, we assign in the [schedule](#schedule) a number of recommended hours to each aspect of the course, and we communicate progress in terms of weekly steps (0-13) toward completing the course, partially because online learning makes time weird for us all, and focusing on anything can be a struggle right now.
+We suggest dedicating an average of 3 to 5 hours of study each week to this course, plus 1.5 hours for the weekly [meetings](#meetings).
+To frame expectations and decrease overwork, we assign in the [schedule](#schedule) a number of recommended hours to each week of the course, and we communicate progress in terms of weekly steps (0-14) toward completing the course, partly because online learning makes time weird for us all, and focusing on anything is a struggle during a pandemic.

 Of course, 3 to 5 hours per week is only a guideline.
-You may find that you need more or less time depending on the activity, your preferences, and your own familiarity with the work, concepts, and comics involved.
+You may find that you need more or less time depending on the activity, your preferences, and your own familiarity with the comics and concepts involved.

 # Comics